chris-wynne/docker-environments/README.md

 # Docker Guides

 Docker set up guides for containerised development.
+Each folder contains set up for a specific development environment.

 ## Why use docker for containerised development?